Mastering Grit as an Entrepreneur

 The two main components of grit are passion and perseverance.
 Think about professional athletes: they weren’t born with the ability to excel in their chosen sport.
 Instead, they achieved greatness through a love of the game, a refusal to quit, and a dedication to perfection.
 Grit, as an entrepreneur, is no different.

-Effort + skill development = results.
+Effort and skill development equal results.
 Anyone can become exceptional at their job if they consistently work at it.
-This is the attitude we should cultivate in our employees and ourselves.
-Grit, as an entrepreneur, can help you excel.
+We should cultivate this attitude in our employees and ourselves.
+Grit can help entrepreneurs excel.

 Developing Grit as an Entrepreneur